 Final applicants must participate in an interview conducted in person or via phone or virtually.

-Costs: International airfare, in-Mexico transportation, lodging accommodations, and modest research expenses are paid for through our grant from the National Science Foundation-International Research Experience for Students.
+International airfare, in-Mexico transportation, lodging accommodations, and modest research expenses are paid for through a grant from the National Science Foundation-International Research Experience for Students.
 Other expenses including cultural excursions, most meals, health insurance, trip/travel insurance, academic costs-tuition & fees, are the student’s responsibility.

 Through the UWM Center for Latin American & Caribbean Studies, UWM students are eligible to apply for Research-Conference Awards, which are typically between $250-$600.
 For undergraduate student options, visit https://uwm.edu/clacs/funding/undergraduate-student-funding/.
 For graduate student options, visit https://uwm.edu/clacs/funding/graduate-student-funding/.

 Non-UWM students are encouraged to speak with the scholarships office at their institution to determine if similar programs are available.

 This program is available to students within the University of Wisconsin System through a partnership with the Freshwater Collaborative of Wisconsin (https://freshwater.wisconsin.edu/)